Article

 Apprenticeship pay guidance and FAQs

-This guidance, FAQs and pay scenarios support the changes to apprenticeship pay, which comes into force from Monday 1 July 2024.
+This guidance, FAQs and pay scenarios support the changes to apprenticeship pay, which came into force from Monday 1 July 2024.

 13 June 2024

-From 1 July 2024, section 1 and annex 30 of the NHS Terms and Conditions of Service (TCS) Handbook will be amended to reflect and agreement made by the NHS Staff Council.
+On 1 July 2024, the NHS Terms and Conditions of Service (TCS) Handbook was amended to include the following provision:

 Section 1: Pay structure (England)